aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 [Code snippet]

-The only hot point is the use of the atomicAdd function because multiple thread can be adding/removing height from a point at the same time.
-It forces me to use integer to represents height, which is not great when you have small details in your terrain because it will snap the values to the nearest integers.
+The only difficult point relies in the use of the atomicAdd function because multiple threads can be adding or removing height from a point at the same time.
+This function being defined only for integers, it forces me to use an integer array to represent height data, which is not great when you have small details in your terrain because it will snap the values to the nearest integer.
 But I figured that you only do thermal erosion on big terrains and therefore on large scale (> 1 meters), so using integers is not that much of a problem.

 ### Results